 Investment income received by the Funds from sources within foreign countries may be subject to foreign income tax withheld at the source and the amount of tax withheld generally will be treated as an expense of the Funds.
 The U.S. has entered into tax treaties with many foreign countries that entitle the Funds to a reduced rate of, or exemption from, tax on such income.
 Some countries require the filing of a tax reclaim or other forms to receive the benefit of the reduced tax rate; whether or when the Funds will receive the tax reclaim is within the control of the individual country.
 Information required on these forms may not be available to the Fund, such as shareholder information; therefore, the Funds may not receive the reduced treaty rates or potential reclaims.
-Other countries have conflicting and changing instructions and restrictive timing requirements which may cause the Funds not to receive the Funds on sale or disposition of securities of that country to taxation.
+Other countries have conflicting and changing instructions and restrictive timing requirements which may cause the Funds not to receive the reduced treaty rates or potential reclaims.
+Other countries may subject capital gains realized by the Funds on sale or disposition of securities of that country to taxation.
 It is impossible to determine the effective rate of foreign tax in advance since the amount of the Funds' assets to be invested in various countries is not known.